COVID-19: Latest Update

-This means online retail now has an increasingly important role to play, and we don’t take that responsibility lightly.
-We want to do everything we can to make sure you receive the items you need - and also protect the health and safety of all parties involved in an eBay transaction.
+At eBay, we want to do everything we can to make sure you receive the items you need, whilst protecting the health and safety of all parties involved in an eBay transaction.

-Whilst policy might change in the coming weeks, we know for now there may be some small adjustments in sending and receiving your eBay orders.
+Whilst policy continues to change, we know for now there may be some small adjustments in sending and receiving your eBay orders.

 Here’s what that means for...

-As we mentioned, delivery drop off points (so newsagents, distribution facilities, convenience stores etc) are still open for sellers to send goods, and buyers to return parcels.
-Please do ensure, though, that you adhere to social distancing guidelines while visiting any of these sites and try and keep these to an absolute minimum.
+Delivery drop off points (so newsagents, distribution facilities, convenience stores etc) are still open for sellers to send goods, and buyers to return parcels.
+When visiting any of these sites, please do ensure that you adhere to social distancing guidelines, wear a mask, and try to keep trips to an absolute minimum.

 But what about delivery courier services?

-We’re staying in regular touch with domestic carriers to keep up to date with any changes in their delivery times.
+We’re staying in regular touch with domestic carriers to keep up to date with any changes in their delivery times and will update the Seller Centre if we become aware of any network delays.

-We do our very best to let you know as soon as we become aware of any postal and delivery network delays.
-We have started seeing some delivery services experience delays as a result of pressure on their network, and to ease the pressure we’ve extended the delivery estimates to account for the possible delays so that you won‘t be disappointed by expecting deliveries earlier than they are likely to arrive.
+Some delivery services are experiencing delays as a result of pressure on their network.
+To ease the pressure, we’ve extended the delivery day estimates to account for the possible delays so that you won‘t be disappointed by expecting deliveries earlier than they are likely to arrive.

-This means you can shop with confidence, and you’ll get most of your items by the estimated delivery date.
+This means you can shop with confidence that you’ll get most of your items by the estimated delivery date.
 We’ll continue to closely monitor this situation and keep you up to date with any changes.